-We are pleased to provide you notice of, and to invite you to attend, the 2022 annual meeting of the stockholders of 180 Life Sciences Corp., a Delaware corporation ("180 Life", the "Company", "we" and "us"), which will be held on Tuesday, June 14, 2022, at 9:00 a.m., Pacific Time (subject to postponement(s) or adjournment(s) thereof), which we refer to as the annual meeting, or the "Meeting".
-The meeting will be held virtually via live audio webcast at https://agm.issuerdirect.com/atnf (please note this link is case sensitive).
+We are pleased to provide you notice of, and to invite you to attend, the 2023 annual meeting of the stockholders of 180 Life Sciences Corp., a Delaware corporation ("180 Life", the "Company", "we" and "us"), which will be held on Thursday, July 6, 2023, at 9:00 a.m., Pacific Time (subject to postponement(s) or adjournment(s) thereof), which we refer to as the annual meeting, or the "Meeting".
+The meeting will be held virtually via live audio webcast athttps://agm.issuerdirect.com/atnf (please note this link is case sensitive).
 See also "Instructions For The Virtual Annual Meeting", beginning on page 1.
 The annual meeting is being held for the following purposes:

-- 1 .
-To elect five Class II directors to the Board of Directors (the "Board") each to serve a term of two years and until their respective successors have been elected and qualified, or until such director's resignation or removal.
-The Board has nominated for re-election the following incumbent Class II directors: Sir Marc Feldmann, Ph.D., Larry Gold, Ph.D., Donald A. McGovern, Jr., MBA, Teresa M. DeLuca, M.D., MBA and Pamela G. Marrone, Ph.D. - To Approve the adoption of the 180 Life Sciences Corp.
+- To elect four Class I directors to the Board of Directors (the "Board") each to serve a term of two years and until their respective successors have been elected and qualified, or until such director's resignation or removal.
+The Board has nominated for re-election the following incumbent Class I directors: Lawrence Steinman, James N. Woody, Russell T. Ray and Francis Knuettel II. - 2.
+To approve the adoption of the First Amendment to the 180 Life Sciences Corp.
 2022 Omnibus Incentive Plan.
-The Board of Directors recommends that you approve and ratify the 180 Life Sciences Corp.
-2022 Omnibus Incentive Plan. - 3 .
-To ratify the appointment of Marcum LLP, an independent registered public accounting firm, as the Company's independent auditors for the fiscal year ending December 31, 2022.
-The Board of Directors recommends that you approve and ratify the appointment of Marcum LLP as the Company's independent auditors for the fiscal year ending December 31, 2022. - 4.
+The Board of Directors recommends that you approve and ratify the first amendment to the 180 Life Sciences Corp.
+2022 Omnibus Incentive Plan. - 3.
+To approve an advisory resolution on Named Executive Officer compensation.
+The Board of Directors recommends that you approve and ratify executive compensation. - 4.
+To hold a non-binding vote on the frequency of executive compensation votes.
+The Board of Directors recommends a vote to hold future non-binding votes on executive compensation every "1 year". - 5.
+To ratify the appointment of Marcum LLP, an independent registered public accounting firm, as the Company's independent auditors for the fiscal year ending December 31, 2023.
+The Board of Directors recommends that you approve and ratify the appointment of Marcum LLP as the Company's independent auditors for the fiscal year ending December 31, 2023. - 6.
+Approval of an Amendment to the Company's Second Amended and Restated Certificate of Incorporation to limit the liability of certain officers of the Company.
+The Board of Directors recommends that you approve an amendment to the Company's Second Amended and Restated Certificate of Incorporation to limit the liability of certain officers of the Company. - 7.
 To transact such other business as may properly come before the annual meeting.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR ALL" FOR PROPOSAL ONE AND "FOR" PROPOSALS TWO AND THREE.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR ALL" FOR PROPOSAL ONE, "FOR" PROPOSALS TWO, THREE, FIVE, AND SIX, AND FOR "1 YEAR" FOR PROPOSAL FOUR.